radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 1. Enter a value in the Change Type Column field.
 This value should be the database table column that contains the information about the type of change (insert, update or delete).
 If the column does not have a value, an update operation is assumed.
 1. Enter the column name in the database table that contains the counter.
 An example is shown below.
 1. Select **Save**
-1. You can configure connector properties in the Advanced Properties section.
+1. You can configure properties in the Advanced Properties section.
-1. After the capture connector is configured, configure the transformation in the pipeline.
+1. After the change detection mechanism is configured, configure the transformation in the pipeline.

 ![DB Counter Configuration](Media/db-counter.jpg)

 >[!warning]
->If you need to make changes to the Counter Column name, you must manually restart the connector and reset the cursor.
+>If you need to make changes to the Counter Column name, you must manually restart the event listener and reset the cursor.
 The pipeline can be stopped on the Classic Control Panel > Synchronization tab when the topology is selected on the left.
 Then select **Configure** next to the pipeline.
 In the configuration screen, select the Capture section.
 Change the counter column name and select **Save**.
 In the bottom left of the Capture configuration screen, select **Reset Cursor**.
 Go back to the Synchronization topologies page and select **Start** to start the pipeline components.

-## Database connector failover
+## Event Listener Failover Behavior for Databases

-This section describes the failover mechanism for the database connectors.
+This section describes the failover mechanism for the database event listeners.

 >[!warning]
 >The backend servers must be configured for multi-master replication.
 Please check the vendor documentation for assistance with configuring replication for your backends.